gianndev/mussel/README.md

 ## Why should I choose Mussel?

-Mussel's interpreter is programmed in Rust, which means that Mussel offers the same advantages as Rust such as **code execution speed** and **security**.
+Mussel's interpreter is programmed in Rust, which means **code execution speed** and **security** with the interpreter.
 In addition, **Mussel's syntax is extremely simple**, comparable to Python's.
 This union makes Mussel like a language "*safe and fast like Rust and easy to use like Python*".

 ## Tutorial